A strong direct product theorem for the tribes function via the smooth-rectangle bound: The smooth rectangle bound for Tribes

 Combining the upper and lower bounds on $H(Z|E)$, we get

-Thus, if $\delta>0$ is small enough we get a contradiction. \end{proof} The following claim shows that a version of \lref[Lemma]{lem:oneisdominated} is true when $\bad(t)=0$. \begin{claim} Let $n$ be large enough.
+Thus, if $\delta>0$ is small enough we get a contradiction. \end{proof} The following claim shows that a version of \lref[Lemma]{lem:oneisdominated} is true when $\bad(t)=0$.
+The proofs of this claim and the subsequent claim differ significantly from the proofs of the corresponding claims in Razborov's result~\cite{Razborov1992} of linear lower bound for set-disjointness.
+This is because we need to consider several sub-events of $U_1$.
+Our arguments are more general and in fact can also be used in the context of set-disjointness. \begin{claim} Let $n$ be large enough.
 If $\bad(t)=0$, then,

 \end{claim}

 \ifnum\fsttcs=0 \begin{proof}[Proof of {\lref[Claim]{claim:both}}] Recall the definition of $\bad(t)$ from \eqref{eq:badt}.
 We will consider three cases depending on the relative sizes of $\rho_l(t)$ and $\rho_k(t)$ with respect to $\mu(U_1 \cap W ~|~ T=t)$. \begin{itemize} \item $\rho_l(t) > 3\mu(U_1 \cap W~|~T=t)/4$: In this case, we have $\bada(t) \vee \badb(t) = 0$.
 We can now bound $\mu(U_1 \cap W ~|~ T=t)$ as follows.